-Each Spice Girl never had a character arc throughout the whole film besides a flashback on how they got here.
+Each Spice Girl never had a character arc of their own throughout the whole film besides a flashback on how they got here.

-This isn’t a joke y’all, male backup dancers expose their bare butts in their purple suits.
+This isn’t a joke y’all, male backup dancers expose their bare butts (ya heard me) in their purple suits.
 To quote Doug Walker/Nostalgia Critic, “You know for kids!”

 A “Close Encounters Of The Third Kind” rip-off of aliens visiting The Spice Girls.
 Things can not get weirder than Vincent D’Onofrio as Edgar The Bug from “Men In Black” literally yanking his head saying “Hey is that better?!”

 A flamboyant version of “Full Metal Jacket” involving “dance camp.”
 Why do you say, because padding demands it!
 “Blazing Saddles” did a funny moment with Dom DeLuise directing a fictional musical called, “The French Mistake.”

 A boat disaster scene that causes the group to break up in a “we are through” cliche.
 Don’t worry they get back together just like in every buddy-cop film and they’ll eventually apologize to each other blah blah blah blah blah.
 Ugh!
 I hate this trope because it’s totally predictable.

 Seriously?
-Who takes their heavily pregnant friend to a nightclub.
+Who the heck takes their heavily pregnant friend to a nightclub.
 In real life, it’s irresponsible to let a pregnant woman to a bar.

 There are no stakes involved until the climax actually gives us a real story.

 Apologizing to cops for reckless driving won’t give you a pardon.
 In real life you go to jail with your new cellmates Lindsay Lohan & Mel Gibson.
 Did they apologize to the cops?
 ABSOLUTELY NOT!

 The film is incredibly dated now that we know The Spice Girls are no longer relevant as they used to be in The 90’s.